NyanyanKat/Video_Sharing_App/README.md

 # 1 About

-Functional Youtube Like Clone with CRUD functionalities.
+Functional Youtube Like Clone with CRUD functionalities Front and Back-End.

 # 2 Features